eugenetan3/Geolocation/README.txt

-# Geolocation
+# Geolocation Visualization
 --------------------------------------------------------------------------------------------------------------------------------

 Project Description: Our system utilizes geospatial data to collect data on users' movements during the COVID-19 pandemic.
 It allows user locations to be reported accurately to a hosted web server which then delivers the user's data into a secure MySQL Database.
 Storage within the database allows for manipulation of user data and examination of an user geospatial information.
+This Geospatial Data is then visualized in the form of a map for user consumption via web browser.

 Authors: Eugene Tan, Ellie Yun, Gaoyuan Chen, Jackson Klagge, Matthew Struble

 Group: 2020 Spring CIS422 Group 3

-Created: 4/18/2020
+Created: 5/18/2020

 Course: CIS 422 - Software Methodology Project 2 under Professor Anthony Hornof
 --------------------------------------------------------------------------------------------------------------------------------